ElementsProject/lightning/doc/lightning-listfunds.7.md

 The **listfunds** RPC command displays all funds available, either in unspent outputs (UTXOs) in the internal wallet or funds locked in currently open channels.

+*spent* is a boolean: if true, then the *outputs* will include spent outputs in addition to the unspent ones.
+Default is false.

 RETURN VALUE
 ------------